stevehemingway/book/src/preface.md

 # Preface

 I started writing this in 2016.
 I spent a lot of time looking for the perfect software to write it in.
 I tend to indulge in displacement activities.
-At least I have now settled on [gitbook](https://gitbook.com) and so I can work on the content.
+I chose [gitbook](https://gitbook.com) initially, as it allows me to create in markdown and create content offline but sync to git so I can work on the source from any of my many machines (in an OS-independent way).
+I finally worked out how to make this show up in github pages ([here](https://stevehemingway.github.io/book/)).
+The key files are [/book.toml](/book.toml) and running 'mdbook build' on the command line.
+I don't know why, but I find the Github pages documentation fantastically confusing.

 My main activity at the moment is giving a semi-running commentary on my investing.
 I am not sure that this will make very interesting reading, but it at least gives me some kind of narrative which I can use for investing.